Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 Go ahead and update the existing plugins on your system.
 In addition, install these additional plugins:

  * Jenkins GIT plugin
- * Github API Plugin
+ * GitHub API Plugin
- * Github plugin
+ * GitHub plugin
- * Github Authentication plugin
+ * GitHub Authentication plugin

 Restart Jenkins after these install successfully.